Skip to content

 • Use authHeader: true + headers for custom auth needs.

-• Override agent config root with OPENCLAW_AGENT_DIR (or PI_CODING_AGENT_DIR, a legacy environment variable alias).
+• Override agent config root with OPENCLAW_AGENT_DIR.

 • Merge precedence for matching provider IDs: